Sustainability Ambassador Program FAQs

 What if I can’t make the scheduled training times?

-The application form includes a survey of the times of day and day of week to gauge availability.
+The application form includes a survey of times and days to gauge availability.
 Based on applicant responses, multiple training times will be offered for each module.
 Participants will also be allowed to miss one training module.
-Make-up sessions may be added if necessary.
+Make-up opportunities are offered as well when multiple individuals miss a training module.

 Are the training sessions in person or virtual?

-The training sessions will be primarily in person.
+The training sessions will be primarily in person and all on campus.
 One reason is to gain insights from touring campus facilities, hearing from a guest speaker, or trying a hands-on activity.
 The program may develop more online content and virtual options in the future.
 Virtual options and accommodations will be handled on a case-by-case basis.

 Will I get any help on the project?

-The Office of Sustainability will help you formulate a project and provide ongoing support.
-If the project is in your department, we will help you explore support from your unit.
-We will also offer opportunities for you to apply your skills to programs and events on campus, hosted by our office or others.
+The Office of Sustainability will help you formulate a project and provide ongoing support from start to finish.
+If the project is focused on your department or a larger university audience, we will help you explore support.
+We will also offer opportunities to apply your skills to existing programs and events on campus, hosted by our office or others.
+We cannot guarantee funding but will help you explore funding opportunities based on need.

 Completing (and Beyond)